 - Juice from 1 small lime

-- 2 tablespoons chopped cilantro
+- 2 tablespoons fresh cilantro roughly chopped

-- Sea salt and pepper to taste
+- sea salt and pepper to taste

-Pour the lime juice over the top, and mix well
+- Pour the lime juice over the top, and mix well

-Season with salt and pepper, to taste
+- Season with salt and pepper, to taste